WordPoints/dependencies/rfc/psr-1.md

 }
 ```

-Since WordPress is usually fully backward compatible, only the `>=` operator should usually be used.

 ### `wordpoints`

 This relationship is intended to be specified by dependents that are WordPoints extensions.
 Because of this, the relationship itself implies a requirement, since extensions by nature require WordPoints.
 Thus, no relationship type needs to be specified, only the version info.

+Because WordPoints follows semver, only the `^` version operator should be used, and is the default.

 Examples: